hammadi01/awsapi/README.md

 3. Make your changes
 4. Open a pull request

+In order to create this Lambda function you need to follow these steps:

+Go to the AWS Lambda console.
+Click on Create function
+Choose Author from scratch
+Give a name to your function and choose Python 3.x as runtime.
+In the Function code section you can either write the code or upload it as a .py file.
+Click on Create function
+You can test your function by clicking on the Test button and you can also trigger it using an API Gateway or other AWS services.

+Please note that you will also need to configure the IAM role that the Lambda function uses to have the appropriate permissions to interact with the EC2 API.

+Additionally, you should also handle the errors, pagination and also securing your access keys and region before deploying it to production.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.